md-najmul-haque/gardening-tools-manufacturer-server/README.md

 ## Live Website Link [https://gardening-tools-manufacturer.web.app/](https://gardening-tools-manufacturer.web.app/)

 ### Website's features and functionalities
-- Gardening Plus is mainly manufacturer website.
+- Gardening Plus is mainly the manufacturer's website.
-- Client can order for wholesale quantity in this website, they can cancel their order before making payment.
+- Clients can order for wholesale quantity on this website, they can cancel their order before making payment.
+- This website has dashboard to manage my orders and add a review tab for clients.
-- This website has dashboard to manage all necessary things like manage order, add review, add product, manage product etc.
+- This website dashboard also has to manage all necessary things like manage orders, make admin, and manage products for admin.
+- My Profile is a common route for all.
-- If any review & product added from dashboard then it will automatically show in the home page.
+- If any review & product is added from dashboard then it will automatically show in the home page.
-- In manage product section, an admin can delete or add any product.
+- In the manage product section, an admin can add or delete any product.
-- Anyone can update their profile information form my profile section in database.
+- Anyone can update their profile information from my profile section in the database.
-- Here dashboard and some route is a protected route.
-In dashboard, admin will not see my order and review tab.
+- Here dashboard and some routes are protected routes.
-- Also add banner, business summary, navbar and footer section.
+- Also add banner, business summary, feature, contact, navbar, and footer section.
-- This website also contain one educational blog and simple portfolio section for developer.
+- This website also contains one educational blog and a simple portfolio section for the developer.

 ## Technologies Used
 - React